 Financing the Degree

-Students are expected to fund their MS course of study at Stanford in its entirety.
-The Department of Statistics does not offer financial support to Statistics MS students.
-Applicants are very strongly advised to apply for external fellowship support early in the application process so that the funding decision is known before the admissions process is complete.
+Applicants are strongly advised to apply for external fellowship support early in the application process so that the funding decision is known before the admissions process is complete.

+The Master of Science degree at Stanford is a 45 unit degree program with an expected degree completion in 6 quarters.
 Please use the estimated expense budget to calculate the cost of tuition and living expenses for graduate study at Stanford.

 Those who have a grant or fellowship from an outside source are welcome to apply it toward the tuition cost of the program.
 U.S. citizens or permanent residents may be eligible to apply for loans through Stanford.